darylnauman/e-commerce-back-end/README.md

 ![Screenshot of sample mySQL table.](./assets/images/e-commerce-back-end-screenshot-03.png)

-## Contributing
-Please contact me if you wish to contribute to this application.

 ## Questions
-Please contact me, I'm happy to answer any questions
+Please contact me (see my profile), I'm happy to answer any questions.

 ## License
 This product is under the MIT License.